nwLSteam/reports.report-data/README.md

 ### 1. Prerequisites

+* Your site must be accessible via a domain with a `.report` TLD.
 * Your site must be functional and somewhat polished.
 * Your site must offer a service, info, data, or similar; relating to Destiny.
 * Your site must be original work.